LesleyForsyth/FLSIT735/Course-2/Week1/11-replay-attacks.md

 When you create an exam for your students, don't you make sure that your exam is different to previous exams?
 Otherwise students can copy/paste verbatim answers from previous exams.
 This is a form of *plagiarism* in academia, and unsurprisingly a similar technique can be used to attack security protocols.

 Case in point.
 Assume, in our running example, that the professor needs to ask a second time to Paul how he feels.
 It would be tempting to use the same protocol, but that protocol would be vulnerable to *plagiarism*, or *replay attack* as it is know in the security community.
 Essentially, an attacker would eavesdrop the first communication between the professor and Paul, keeping a record of Paul's message: $\{$$\{$Hi professor, this is my secret...$\}_{pk_{Prof}}$ $\}_{sk_{Paul}}$.
-Now, if the professor executes the protocol a second time to get an update on how Paul feels, the attacker may just *replay* the message previously obtained, making the professor believe that Paul health problems remain the same.
+Now, if the professor executes the protocol a second time to get an update on how Paul feels, the attacker may just *replay* the message previously obtained, making the professor believes that Paul health problems remain the same.
 You can take a look at a graphical representation of this replay attack below.
 Note that, for the sake of simplicity, we have removed some details of the protocol, such as the certificate exchanges.

 ![GitHub Logo](./images/msc-charts/replay-attack-protocol-with-certificate.jpg)